yTpo1/Alg_dstr_c/readme.md

 * https://www.youtube.com/watch?v=mbtI3w5qxnI&list=PL6qqFPx9xQ1hLOoYAiQ-Me0xa2nlDTjys
 * https://www.khanacademy.org/computing/computer-science/cryptography

+## Reusability
+* How to build reusable data types and algorithms in C?
+[tree.h in freebsd.](https://github.com/freebsd/freebsd/blob/master/sys/sys/tree.h) It implements functions inside some long macros.
+Before calling these functions, you need to instantiate them with proper types.
+This style is closer to C++ template and incurs little overhead in the sense that it can achieve the same performance as a type-specific implementation.
+This is my preference.

+[list.h in Linux kernel.](https://github.com/torvalds/linux/blob/master/include/linux/list.h) It embeds a predefined struct to the struct holding the actual data.
+Here is an example program. uthash follows a somewhat similar route, though it uses much more macros.

+[avl.c from libavl and Glib.](https://github.com/sam0x17/libavl_fork/blob/master/avl.c) It uses void\* pointers to represent generic data types.
+I don't like this approach personally because it often hurts performance.
+However, many others hold different opinions.

+* Check out the book "C Interfaces and Implementations".
+It has a lot of good ideas and practices.

 ## Sources:
 1. <a name="b_kr"></a>[Book] The C Programming Language 2nd Edition by Brian Kernighan and Dennis Ritchie